 As a castle, your visit to the Sao Jorge will mostly be in open space.
 Especially if you are going to watch the landscapes atop the towers and walls.
 Due to this fact, the weather plays an important part to make your visit a pleasant one.

-With that weather conditions, we have the spring and the fall that have a delightful weather.
+With that weather conditions, we have the spring and the fall that have delightful weather.
 The atmosphere of the city is fabulous and well, there is nothing to let you down.

 How to visit Castelo de São Jorge

-Like the other historic attractions, having the ticket for your visit is the first necessary thing.
+Like the other historic attractions, having a ticket for your visit is the first necessary thing.
 With a ticket that costs 22.5 Euros, you can have a visit to the Castelo de São Jorge, and three other museums located in the complex, Museu do Fado, Museu do Aljube, and Museu de Lisboa.